Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 ```

 ### Showing a single post
 We now have a way to load a user and a list of posts.
 But what about loading a single post for a user to view?
-Imagine that a user clicks one one of the titles for the posts, we would likely like to be able to show the post by itself with more details if we had access to more.
+Imagine that a user clicks one of the titles for the posts, we would like to be able to show the post by itself with more details if we had access to more information about the post.
 Let's try coding that with the component we extracted in the last section.

 First, let's create a new component to show a single post.
 To do so, create a file named `singlePost.jsx` in the `src` folder and add the following code to enable fetching that post.